 "It's a very good place to get an undergraduate degree," she said.

 What makes the Luhrs and Roes such ardent K-State supporters, Barbara Luhrs said, had a lot to do with her involvement in alumni events and her parents' passion for Wildcat athletics.
 Lauren Luhrs wrote in her essay that she takes pride in the fact that her grandparents have been K-State football season ticket-holders since the 1970s, meaning the football fans weathered some pretty rough years.

 Barbara Luhrs said the K-State campus became a meeting point between Overland Park and Mankato for her and her parents.

 "Any time we come to Manhattan, my parents are there," she said.
 "Anything the girls did on campus, we'd just e-mail to tell mother and dad."

 It doesn't take much for a prospective student to get a passion for purple and want to become a K-State Wildcat, Barbara Luhrs said.

-This entry was posted on Thursday, September 29th, 2005 and is filed under College News.
+This article was posted on Thursday, September 29, 2005, and is filed under College News.